panta82/node_argument_parsers/article.md

 - This is one of rare libraries that also generates a bash completion.
 I had to manually add my app to ENV, but after that, I got it working.

-#### Conclusion

-One of the most powerful and popular libraries around.
-On the downside, I personally fond it unpleasant to use (due to confusing api and docs), and its help output rather unremarkable.
+##### Yargs is one of the most powerful and popular libraries around.
+On the downside, I personally found it unpleasant to use (due to confusing api and docs), and its help output rather unremarkable.

 ## Caporal